-Proceeds from the May 2016 Public Offering will not be sufficient to complete the Phase 2b MDD Study, resulting in the need for additional financing.
+Proceeds from recent financing activity, including the May 2016 Public Offering will not be sufficient to complete the planned Phase 2b MDD Study, resulting in the need for additional financing.

-Although we anticipate that the net proceeds from the May 2016 Public Offering will provide sufficient funding for our operations through the release of topline results of our fully-funded, NIH-sponsored AV-101 Phase 2a clinical study in MDD (Phase 2a MDD Study), anticipated in the second quarter of 2017, as well as the launch and conduct of a substantial portion of our AV-101 Phase 2b clinical study in MDD (Phase 2b MDD Study), the proceeds received will not be sufficient to complete the Phase 2b MDD Study, unless we also receive, prior to the end of the second quarter of 2017, proceeds resulting from the exercise of a substantial portion of the warrants offered in the May 2016 Public Offering and the underwriters exercise their option to purchase additional shares of common stock.
-Assuming no exercise of the warrants issued in the May 2016 Public Offering and no exercise of the underwriters' option to purchase additional shares of common stock, we believe an additional \$10.0 million to \$12.0 million will be required prior to the end of the second quarter of 2017 in order to complete the Phase 2b MDD Study before the second half of 2018.
-No assurances can be provided that such additional capital will be available to us when necessary, on reasonable terms, or at all.
-In the event we are unable to raise such additional capital, our operations, including the conduct of the Phase 2b MDD Study, will be negatively and materially affected
+Although we anticipate that the net proceeds from the May 2016 Public Offering will provide sufficient funding for our operations through the launch and a portion of the planned Phase 2b Study, the proceeds received will not be sufficient to complete the planned Phase 2b Study.
+No assurances can be provided that sufficient additional capital will be available to us when necessary, on reasonable terms, or at all.
+In the event we are unable to raise such additional capital, our operations, including the conduct of the planned Phase 2b Study, will be negatively and materially affected.

-Raising additional capital will cause dilution to our existing stockholders, and may restrict our operations or require us to relinquish rights.
+Raising additional capital will cause dilution to our existing stockholders, may restrict our operations or require us to relinquish rights, and may require us to seek stockholder approval to authorize additional shares of our common stock.

-We intend to pursue private and public equity offerings, debt financings, collaborations and licensing arrangements in 2016 and beyond.
+We intend to pursue private and public equity offerings, debt financings, collaborations and licensing arrangements during 2017 and beyond.
 To the extent that we raise additional capital through the sale of common stock or securities convertible or exchangeable into common stock, or to the extent, for strategic purposes, we convert or exchange certain of our outstanding securities into common stock, our current stockholders' ownership interest in our company will be diluted.
 In addition, the terms of any such securities may include liquidation or other preferences that materially adversely affect rights of our stockholders.
 Debt financing, if available, would increase our fixed payment obligations and may involve agreements that include covenants limiting or restricting our ability to take specific actions, such as incurring additional debt, making capital expenditures or declaring dividends.
 If we raise additional funds through collaboration, strategic partnerships and licensing arrangements with third parties, we may have to relinquish valuable rights to our product candidates, our intellectual property, future revenue streams or grant licenses on terms that are not favorable to us.